How to Fix Vertical Oscillation for Faster, Injury-Free Running

 • Visualize: Try this next time you run—focus on keeping your chest and head as still as possible.
 A little movement is fine, but try to keep your focus on forward motion, not upward motion.

-Alright, real talk: cadence is a game-changer.
+When it comes to improving running form, cadence is a game-changer.
 Long strides won’t make you faster—they’ll just slow you down.
-The key is to take quicker steps, not longer ones.

 My best advice: